algarviz/algarviz/README.md

 #### Hi there 👋 I'm Alvaro!

 Born in Madrid, Spain.
 My formal studies are in Advertising and Multimedia Communications.
 However I had been always tinkering with computers since I was a little kid.
 Therefore some time ago I decided to recicle myself and pursuit a professional career in software and web development.
-Thanks to you for visiting my Github profile! ☺️
+Thanks you for visiting my Github profile! ☺️

 #### Languages I'm working on learning right now:
 ![My Skills](https://skillicons.dev/icons?i=swift,js,html,css)